-- · General liability, automobile liability and medical payment insurance coverage shall be maintained on the operations of the child care agency's facilities and vehicles. - Enrollment of children less than six (6) weeks of age is prohibited - Children shall not be in care for more than twelve (12) hours in a twenty-four (24) hour period except in special circumstances. - Written documentation that the parent performed an on- site visit to the agency to review the agency's facility and parent engagement strategies prior to enrolling the child (not required for children of homeless families). - Child care agencies shall establish a drug testing policy for all staff having direct contact with children. - · A copy of the agency's policies, procedures, and the Department's Summary of Licensing Requirements shall be supplied to the parent upon admission of the child. - Parents shall be permitted to see the professional credential(s) of staff upon request. - During operating hours, parents shall be permitted immediate access to their children, unless legal documents prohibit or restrict access - · Children's Records - ✓ Written consent for emergency medical care. - Written plan stating to whom the child shall be released. - Written transportation agreement between parent and the center regarding daily transportation. - Daily attendance that includes time in and time out for each child. - Prior written permission of parent for each off-site activity. - · The agency or agency staff shall not disclose or knowingly permit the use by other persons of any information concerning a child or family except as required by law. - .
-The child care agency's current license and agency report card shall be posted near the main entrance. - · Written expulsion policy clearly shared with parents and staff. - Family and group home child care agencies must notify parents in advance of the person in charge during primary educator's absence - · A staff member shall be designated in charge in the absence of the primary educator / director and the name of the person in authority shall be posted. - · At all times, one (1) adult educator with at least a high school diploma shall be on the premises. - · Pre-service training for all staff prior to assuming duties. - .
-Substitutes providing services for more than 36 hours in a calendar year shall meet background check requirements and have a physical exam prior to beginning duties.
+- General liability, automobile liability and medical payment insurance coverage shall be maintained on the operations of the child care agency's facilities and vehicles. - Enrollment of children less than six (6) weeks of age is prohibited. - Children shall not be in care for more than twelve (12) hours in a twenty-four (24) hour period except in special circumstances. - The agency must maintain written documentation that the parent performed an on- site visit to the agency to review the agency's facility and parent engagement strategies prior to enrolling the child (not required for children of homeless families). - Child care agencies shall establish a drug testing policy for all staff having direct contact with children. - A copy of the agency's policies, procedures, and the Department's Summary of Licensing Requirements shall be supplied to the parent upon admission of the child. - Parents shall be permitted to see the professional credential(s) of staff upon request. - During operating hours, parents shall be permitted immediate access to their children, unless legal documents prohibit or restrict access. - Agency shall have ongoing communication with parents/guardians to include curriculum, changes in personnel, changes in policies and/or substantive licensing requirements, and any changes affecting children's routine care, and shall document such communication in writing. - Child care agencies shall provide information about the benefits of immunizing children against influenza and other communicable diseases each August or September to parents/guardians of all children enrolled in the child care agency and document such communication in writing. - The licensee and agency staff shall not disclose or knowingly permit the use by other persons, any information concerning a child or family except as required by law. - The child care agency's current license and quality rating improvement system score shall be posted near the main entrance. - A written expulsion policy shall be clearly articulated to parents and staff.